rotki/rotki/docs/installation_guide.rst

 Windows
 ==========

-Go to the `releases <https://github.com/rotkehlchenio/rotkehlchen/releases>`_ page and download the win32-x64 package from the `latest release <https://github.com/rotkehlchenio/rotkehlchen/releases/latest>`_.
+Go to the `releases <https://github.com/rotki/rotki/releases>`_ page and download the win32-x64 package from the `latest release <https://github.com/rotki/rotki/releases/latest>`_.

 Unzip it in a folder of your choice.
-In the root directory of the unzipped archive there is a ``rotkehlchen`` executable.
-Double click it to start rotkehlchen.
+In the root directory of the unzipped archive there is a ``rotki`` executable.
+Double click it to start rotki.

 Troubleshooting
 ---------------